Volume: Metrication and redefinitions

+Properties

+As a measure of the Euclidean three-dimensional space, volume cannot be physically measured as a negative value, similar to length and area.
+Like all continuous monotonic (order-preserving) measures, volumes of bodies can be compared against each other and thus can be ordered.
+Volume can also be added together and be decomposed indefinitely; the latter property is integral to Cavalieri's principle and to the infinitesimal calculus of three-dimensional bodies.
+A 'unit' of infinitesimally small volume in integral calculus is the volume element; this formulation is useful when working with different coordinate systems, spaces and manifolds.

 Measurement

 The oldest way to roughly measure a volume of an object is using the human body, such as using hand size and pinches.
 However, the human body's variations make it extremely unreliable.
 A better way to measure volume is to use roughly consistent and durable containers found in nature, such as gourds, sheep or pig stomachs, and bladders.
 Later on, as metallurgy and glass production improved, small volumes nowadays are usually measured using standardized human-made containers.
 This method is common for measuring small volume of fluids or granular materials, by using a multiple or fraction of the container.
 For granular materials, the container is shaken or leveled off to form a roughly flat surface.
 This method is not the most accurate way to measure volume but is often used to measure cooking ingredients.

 Air displacement pipette is used in biology and biochemistry to measure volume of fluids at the microscopic scale.
 Calibrated measuring cups and spoons are adequate for cooking and daily life applications, however, they are not precise enough for laboratories.
 There, volume of liquids is measured using graduated cylinders, pipettes and volumetric flasks.
 The largest of such calibrated containers are petroleum storage tanks, some can hold up to 1000000 oilbbl of fluids.
 Even at this scale, by knowing petroleum's density and temperature, very precise volume measurement in these tanks can still be made.

 For even larger volumes such as in a reservoir, the container's volume is modeled by shapes and calculated using mathematics.
-The task of numerically computing the volume of objects is studied in the field of computational geometry in computer science, investigating efficient algorithms to perform this computation, approximately or exactly, for various types of objects.
-For instance, the convex volume approximation technique shows how to approximate the volume of any convex body using a membership oracle.